pepaslabs/Electronics/README.md

 ## Null meters (models to look for, what to use them for, how to build one)

 - [Null voltmeter](https://www.eevblog.com/forum/metrology/null-voltmeter)
+- [NULL DETECTOR](http://www.tradeofic.com/Circuit/8273-NULL_DETECTOR.html) (this schematic is actually from Conrad Hoffman's article series on building a mini metrology lab)

 ## Hermetic seals